 If you’re buying a home for the first time or the thought of higher interest rates keep you up at night, then fixed rate mortgages may be ideal for you.

-With a fixed rate mortgage, your mortgage payment and rate are fixed (stay the same) during your mortgage term.
+Your mortgage payment and rate are fixed (stay the same) during your mortgage term.
 That means if you sign up for a 5-year fixed rate mortgage at 3.49%, then your mortgage rate will remain 3.49% for 5 years (provided you don’t sell the property and break your mortgage).

-Unlike variable mortgage rates, which are based on a lender’s prime rate, fixed mortgage rates typically move based on the bond market.
+Unlike variable mortgage rates, which are based on a lender’s prime rate, fixed rates typically move based on the bond market.
 Government bond yields and fixed mortgage rates have a direct relationship – when government bond yields go up, fixed mortgage rates of a similar term length go up and vice-versa.

 Although you’re protected from higher mortgage rates during your mortgage term, you can still face interest rate shock upon renewal.
-If fixed mortgage rates are a lot higher when you’re renewing your mortgage, you could be forced to put more of your money towards your mortgage on a monthly basis.
+If fixed rates are a lot higher when you’re renewing your mortgage, you could be forced to put more of your money towards your mortgage on a monthly basis.

-The main benefit of choosing a fixed rate mortgage is peace of mind.
+The main benefit is peace of mind.
 As mentioned, you don’t have to worry about your mortgage rate going up during your mortgage term.
 This makes budgeting a lot easier.
 You’ll know exactly what your mortgage payment will be for the next 5 years (or however long your mortgage term is).
 This especially comes in handy for first-time homebuyers who may have stretched themselves financially to afford a home.
 You can budget for your mortgage payments, utilities, property taxes and all other expenses that come with owning a home.
 (Although you’ll typically pay a higher mortgage rate with fixed rate, the added security that comes with “locking in” may be worth it to you.)

 Are you planning to stay in your home for the long-haul?
 Then a fixed rate mortgage can make sense.
 You won’t need to worry about your mortgage rate or payment changing during your mortgage term.